 Under the Obama administration, however, the federal government is running a multi-billion-dollar budget deficit each year, which has increased our national debt to more than $16 trillion.

-That’s why I am a co-sponsor of a federal balanced budget amendment (H.J.Res.11).
+That’s why I was a co-sponsor of a federal balanced budget amendment (H.J.Res.11) during the 113th Congress.
 While there would be waivers for extreme circumstances, such as times of war, this constitutional amendment would ensure Washington does what the Texas legislature and all American families must do: live within its means.